leongrdic/wsl-alias/README.md

 Make sure you don't remove the default alias (the one you specified during installation) or you might have to reinstall `wsl-alias`.
 This is because the command `wsl-alias` only works when you're accessing WSL using one of the existing aliases.

 ## `env.sh` script
-There's a shell script `~/.wsl/env.sh` which you can use to define environment variables, mount drives or run other scripts every time you use any of your aliases.
-For example you can include the _nvm initialization code_ or `ssh-agent` setup there.
+Yyou can use the shell script `~/.wsl/env.sh` to define environment variables, mount drives or run other scripts every time you use any of your aliases.
+For example you can include the _`nvm` initialization code_ or `ssh-agent` setup there.

 This script also directly serves as a replacement for `.bashrc`, of course only for user-added commands and variables. (note they will only be accessible when using one of your aliases)